krichard410/salesforceCaseStudy/README.md

 - A way to prevent duplicate Product detail records from being created (only one Product and one Country pairing allowed)
 - A way to ensure that the currency data in the ATM Fees, Card Replacement Costs, and Cost per Calendar Month match the country they are tied to (for example - if the Country is FR, I want to make sure any data in the 3 fields are using Euros)
 - Perhaps making the Global Value set that holds all the countries a little nicer for a user to read (for example - 'DE' as a value would show 'Germany' as a label)
+- Making the Country field required on the N26 Product Detail object, seeing how this country field is tied to the solution below, it might make sense to make it required on a field-level

 ## Diagrams